aksommerville/zerosigma/README.md

 - - Reviewed a little closer and yes, it does seem to be noticeably eccentric at least half the time.
 - - We were selecting a color based on all available colors, regardless of how many remain.
 Easy change to pick among the total remaining *flowers* rather than *colors*.
 - [x] I must have messed up the RNG again.
 Ran out of pink flowers in the third episode. ...forgot to decrement the counters, duh
+- [ ] Playing around fast, I ended up one pixel above the ground on a platform, on map:1.
+Unclear how.
+Jump power did not reset until I walked off the platform.
+- - Happens pretty reliably if you climb onto a ladder from the ground, then climb it back down all the way.
+Main symptom is you won't be allowed to pick flowers.